-- 1/2 to 1 teaspoon Dijon mustard (add to taste)
+- ½ teaspoon Dijon mustard (optional) (add more or less to taste)

 - Optional: Black pepper, salt, and/or fresh parsley

-- Serve garnished with freshly cracked black pepper or chopped fresh parsley.
+- Serve garnished with freshly cracked black pepper or chopped fresh parsley, if desired.

 - Greek yogurt adds a tangy flavor.
-If the dressing is too tangy, add more sugar.
+If the dressing is too tangy for you, add more sugar.
 If it’s not tangy enough, add more vinegar, or less sugar.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.